tomiesghost/tomiesghost/README.md

 ## About Me
-I'm an anime nerd with a focus on Windows-based programs and malware
+Anime nerd with a focus on Windows-based programs and malware
 <br>
 My preferred langs are C/ASM